 - Fears, phobias, and panic attacks (how many of us are now more frightened to travel since the pandemic?)

 - Loss of meaning and purpose in life

-The 3 main reasons that prevent you getting your emotional needs met
+The 3 main reasons that prevent you from meeting your emotional needs

-So, just before you download the emotional needs audit let’s look at the three main reasons emotional needs might be going unmet in your life…
+Just before we show you the audit you can use to assess your emotional needs, let’s look at the three main reasons emotional needs might be going unmet in your van life…

 If you live full time in your van it’s not always easy to find a place to stay that feels safe and secure.
 Even worse, there are some ‘toxic’ people out there who seem intent on causing trouble!